 Redefined Sitemap

-The main components to focus on were simplifying navigation, creating a reusable component system, and ensuring colors and typography met accessibility standards while staying true to TCP's brand personality.
+Wireframes were quickly created to review the priority of components and review new layouts.
+The focus was mostly placed were simplifying navigation, seeing where and how we could shift to a reusable component system.
 A large constraint in this phase, as well as through a lot of the design implementation, was the restricted search feature that required users to select keywords instead of typing them in.
-This impeded user experience and would later be rectified in later developments.
+This impeded user experience and would be rectified in later developments.

 Through this collaborative process, the client and I worked together to refine the palette and found an outcome that exceeded the client's expectations.